Arhip/ResumeCS113/README.md

 - 2016 - Present

 Experience in customer service and general help desk tasks associated with computer problems and maintenance.
 Worked on large scale projects, writing scripts to push campus-wide patches.
-Help maintain network switches and subnet management.
+Help maintain network switches, subnet management and Active Directory creation and maintenance.
 General experience in troubleshooting issues with Windows and Mac OS X machines.

 ## Lab Assistant Internship